rewtnull/gentoo-sources-compilation-helper/README.md

 				    options since they are always needed anyway [-] Removed copy/move option.
 Why did i even put it there to begin with?
-We will never know
+We will never know v0.16 (20170917)	[!]
+Found out that even variables used in loop expressions are global in bash /o\
+				[!]
+Fixed bug in lexicographical comparison to return the largest element in cases like f.i.
+4.1.9 vs. 4.1.10
+				[*] Moved dracut check to where it makes more sense
+				[*] Removed reduntant part of regex

 TODO